 I began right away working in the Kindergarten classroom.
 I found those years in the kindergarten to be some of the most rewarding, humorous and fulfilling of my life experiences.

 There, I found without doubt my place at this time in life was to take care of little hearts and spirits and I was driven to create Hazel Woods Preschool.
 With wisdom that I had earned over the years I set out to make a serene beautiful place where children will always feel safe and secure and loved.
 My vision is what I would have wanted for my girls, if I had known then, all that I know now.

-I have been fortunate enough to succeed in creating a thriving school and community and the rewards have far surpassed what I could have ever imagined.
-I believe that I have built something meaningful and magical and it continues to grow and evolve and thrive with the help of an excellent team of teachers and Wonderful families and we are all very proud of Hazel Woods.
+I have been fortunate enough to succeed in creating a thriving school and community, and the rewards have far surpassed what I could have ever imagined.
+I believe that I (we All) have built something meaningful and magical and it continues to grow and evolve and thrive with the help of an excellent team of teachers and Wonderful families, and we are all very proud of Hazel Woods.

 Why in a home?

 to be in a home.